Vibe-House-LLC/memeSRC/README_COLLAGE_TEMPLATES.md

 ## Phase 3 – Editor Integration & Cleanup
 - [ ] Swap the editor autosave pipeline (`saveProjectNow`, autosave effects, thumbnail regeneration) to call the new async helpers.
 Introduce debouncing or a write queue to avoid overlapping mutations and to coalesce thumbnail + state updates.
 - [ ] Make sure the `/projects` view reflects remote changes promptly (refetch after mutations or maintain a shared store).
 Currently `ProjectsPage` reloads on window focus; adjust or supplement as needed.
+Consider renaming UI copy (“Your Memes”) once Templates are end-user visible.
 - [ ] Retire or gate the `localStorage` fallback once production data is validated.
 If a migration script is required to migrate existing local drafts, capture the high-level steps and required approvals; avoid documenting direct `amplify push`/apply commands.
 - [ ] Add or update tests (e.g., mock Amplify in unit tests for the helper layer, add smoke tests around the CRUD cycle).
 Track gaps here until implemented.

 ## Open Questions & Notes
 - Where should the authoritative snapshot live?
 Inline `AWSJSON`, S3 JSON blob, or mixed (short fields in GraphQL, heavy payload in S3)?
 - Do we need per-user ownership in addition to the admin gate today?
 Capture auth decisions once made.
 - How aggressively should ProjectPicker regenerate/upload thumbnails when the remote path is live?
 Consider background jobs vs on-demand regeneration.
+Any throttling should account for Template terminology in future code updates.
 - Plan for migrating existing local drafts (export tool, one-time script, or accept reset?).
 Document once the approach is chosen.

 ## Update Guidance for Future Runs